This course is designed for adoption professionals and pre/post-adoptive families.

 This course includes:

-- What can parents do to equip their children for institutionalized racism and overt racism?
+- What can parents do to equip their children for institutionalized and overt racism?
 How can white parents best prepare adopted black and brown children to face our race-conscious society?

 - What should adoptive parents of African or African American children do to handle family members that make racist statements periodically without even being aware that their comments are racist?